 3) Plasma Soup & The Four Forces

 The entire universe was at this point a dense, white-hot soup that flowed in a frictionless way.
 It was made up of elementary particles and incredible amounts of energy, and is known as the Quark-Gluon Plasma.
-A short while after it was formed, the plasma grew, and stretched, and as it stretched, it ever so slightly cooled. (‘cooled’ is perhaps not a very good word for something that has gone from being unbelievably incredibly very very hot to just unbelievably incredibly very hot, but its the best we’ve got at the moment).
+A short while after it was formed, the plasma grew, and stretched, and as it stretched, it ever so slightly cooled. (‘cooled’ is perhaps not a very good word for something that has gone from being very unbelievably incredibly hot to just unbelievably incredibly hot)

-This change in conditions allowed the final split of the Grand Unification to take place.
+This change in conditions allowed the final split of the Grand Unification to occur.

 The ElectroMagnetic Force broke away from the Weak Force,